PickYourOwn.org

 I keep a metal tablespoon sitting in a glass of ice water, then take a half spoonful of the mix and let it cool to room temperature on the spoon.
 If it thickens up to the consistency I like, then I know the jam is ready.
 If not, I mix in a little more pectin (about 1/4 to 1/2 of another package) and bring it to a boil again for 1 minute.

 Notes about "set" (thickening or jell): It takes 3 ingredients for jams and jellies to set: pectin, sugar and acidity.
 The amount of pectin that is naturally occurring in the fruit varies from one type of fruit to another and by ripeness (counter intuitively, unripe contains more pectin).
 See this page for more about pectin in fruit.
 It takes the right balance, and sufficient amounts of each of pectin, sugar and acidity to result in a firm jam or jelly.
 Lastly, it takes a brief period (1 minute) of a hard boil, to provide enough heat to bring the three together.
 Generally speaking, if your jam doesn't firm up, you were short in pectin, sugar or acidity or didn't get a hard boil.
-That's ok - you can "remake' the jam; see this page!
+That's ok - you can "remake' the jam; see this page !

-You’ll also notice that the less sugar you use, the more the fruit will float (chemists will tell you it is due to the decreased density of the solution!)
+You will also notice that the less sugar you use, the more the fruit will float (chemists will tell you it is due to the decreased density of the solution!)

 Step 12 - Fill the jars and put the lid and rings on

-Fill them to within 1/4 inch of the top, wipe any spilled jam off the top, seat the lid and tighten the ring around them.
-Then put them into the boiling water canner!
+Fill them to within 1/4-inch of the top, wipe any spilled jam off the top, seat the lid and tighten the ring around them.
+Then put the filled jars into the canner!

 This is where the jar tongs come in really handy!